 Physical Therapy Guide to Knee Osteoarthritis

 Knee osteoarthritis is a condition that results from degenerative changes to the cartilage, or cushion, between the bones of the knee joint.
 Knee OA can make everyday activities more difficult due to general knee discomfort and pain.
 In the United States, nearly 12.4 million people ages 65 or older have symptomatic knee OA.
 This condition often affects women more than men.
 Even though knee OA is more common in older adults, people as young as age 45 can show symptoms.
 Physical therapists treat people with knee OA to help reduce pain and improve movement (mobility).
 They design personalized treatment programs to help people of all ages and abilities with the condition.
+And, according to a new study, choosing physical therapy for osteoarthritis of the knee outperforms steroid injections and is cost-effective.

 Physical therapists are movement experts.
 They improve quality of life through hands-on care, patient education, and prescribed movement.
 You can contact a physical therapist directly for an evaluation.
 To find a physical therapist in your area, visit Find a PT.